 It is inserted by a doctor or nurse and can remain effective from 3 to 5 years depending on the type you have fitted.
 Like the IUD, fitting an IUS can be painful and uncomfortable; initially, it can affect the heaviness and regularity of your periods.
 You will be shown how to check the IUS is fitted correctly.
 But if you think it may have moved it is important to seek medical advice immediately.
 An IUS might not be suitable for you if you suffer from issues with the cervix (including cervical cancer), liver diseases, breast cancer or arterial and heart diseases.

-The patch is a small sticky patch that is applied to the skin and releases hormones into the bloodstream to prevent pregnancy.
+This type of contraception is a small sticky patch that is applied to the skin and releases hormones into the bloodstream to prevent pregnancy.
 It contains both the hormones estrogen and progestogen which prevents the body from releasing an egg each month.
 It also thickens the cervical mucus making it difficult for a sperm to reach the egg and thins the womb lining to prevent fertilisation.
 You wear each patch for 7 days, before changing to a new patch on the 8th day.
 After three weeks you have one patch-free week where you will experience a bleed.